plivo/actions-sms/README.md

 ### `PLIVO_AUTH_ID`

-A Plivo Auth_ID.
+**Required** A Plivo Auth ID.
 To be stored in [secret](https://docs.github.com/en/actions/reference/environments) or as an environment variable.

 ### `PLIVO_AUTH_TOKEN`

-A Plivo Auth_Token.
+**Required** A Plivo Auth Token.
 To be stored in [secret](https://docs.github.com/en/actions/reference/environments) or as an environment variable.

 ## Outputs